Taroona High School: Curriculum

 In its early years, sports included yachting as an option.

-School houses are called Crayfish, Gellibrand, Cartwright and Droughty after land prominences into the Derwent River.
+School houses are called Crayfish, Gellibrand, Cartwright and Droughty after land prominences into the River Derwent.

 Taroona@UTAS

 Taroona@UTAS is Taroona High School's Year 11/12 offering.
 It is situated within the University of Tasmania's Old IMAS Building which they co-occupy with the University College.
 It also utilities UTAS's facilities such as engineering and physics labs.
 Taroona@UTAS's curriculum encompasses several TASC courses, the Certificate III in Aviation (Remote Pilot), and the University Connections Program's Entrepreneurship course.
 Taroona@UTAS has a timetable that is in-line with that of Hobart College's to easily facilitate dual enrollment.

 Taroona Primary School

 Taroona High School participates a great deal with the Taroona Primary School, its neighbouring school, the two education facilities making up the Taroona Learning Complex.
 As a result, a large number of Taroona High students come from Taroona Primary School.
 The Taroona Learning Centre thus provides schooling from K - 10.